I've often wondered

 her image?!

-one of these artists from this period, a guy called Arp, said that
+Another one of these artists from this period, a guy called Arp, said that

 "Dada is, like nature, without meaning."
 It was a senseless and